johnbobelisa/ai-snake/README.md

 - `main.py`: Game implementation and NEAT integration
 - `config-feedforward.txt`: Neural network evolution parameters
 - `best_genome.pkl` & `best_config.pkl`: Trained AI model storage

+Credit to lia-univali, apoorva64, nglaze, for the help from their project similar to this!